teambailey/stocksby/README.md

 ```

 ### Please note:
 Ticker symbol is set by default to AAPL (Apple Inc.) but please use the Search input located on the Navbar to change to a different company.
+Very light validation is in place for the input and dashboard displays but please also note that this demo is designed to work with ticker symbols only.

+Thank you so much for your consideration!!